National Residue Survey 2020–21 Seafood

 The number of samples collected is based on Australian production levels and/or overseas export market requirements.

-Seafood samples are screened for a range of chemicals, as outlined in Table 1.
+Seafood samples are screened for a range of pesticides, veterinary drugs and environmental contaminants, as shown in Table 1.

-In 2017–18, a total of 195 aquaculture and 100 wild caught samples was collected for analysis.
-The results were compared against Australian standards and where relevant, international standards.
+In 2020–21, a total of 181 aquaculture and 25 wild caught seafood samples were collected for analysis.
+The results were compared with the Australian standards and where appropriate, relevant international standards.

-A summary of compliance rates against Australian standards over the past five years is provided in Table 2.
-The results highlight an excellent compliance status against Australian standards and demonstrate the strong commitment of the seafood industry to good catching, growing and processing practice.
+A summary of seafood compliance with Australian standards over the past six years is provided in Table 2.
+The results highlight excellent compliance with Australian standards and demonstrate the strong commitment of the seafood industry to good catching, growing and processing practice.
 The consistently high compliance rates help maintain the reputation and integrity of Australian seafood in domestic and international markets.

 Laboratory selection and performance

 The NRS contracts laboratories to analyse animal and plant product samples for pesticide/veterinary medicine residues and environmental contaminants.